r-pai/logger/README.md

     Code is not fully tested in real applications.

 ***TODO**
-    Add new functions to each loglevel to keep it simple.
+- Add new functions to each loglevel to keep it simple
-    For each log level define custome types to add more information into logs.
+- For each log level define custome types to add more information into logs

 Please comment on any issues or provide feedback on how to improve.